skodaconnect/homeassistant-skodaconnect/README.md

 ![PyPi](https://img.shields.io/pypi/v/skodaconnect?label=latest%20library)
 ![Downloads](https://img.shields.io/github/downloads/lendy007/homeassistant-skodaconnect/total)

+# **Contributors needed**
+Keeping up with changes made from VAG group to the API requires coders familiar with the code and structure for reverse engineering the changes into this code.
+Contributions in the form of raised issues and pull requests are much needed in order to maintain the functionality for all different models of Skoda cars.
+Up until now I have maintained this code after lendy007 and I have had my own interest in it since I've been using it for controlling my own Skoda.
+My Skoda Connect subscription is now expired and I won't be renewing it because I'm switching from my current Skoda to another car in the near future.
+This means that this project needs you, someone familiar with Python and an interest in keeping this code alive, in order to not stop working after the next VAG update.
+Please contact me on the Discord or through email if this person is you.

+/TheFarfar (Farfar)

 # Skoda Connect - A Home Assistant custom component for Skoda Connect/MyŠKODA

 ## This is fork of [robinostlund/homeassistant-volkswagencarnet](https://github.com/robinostlund/homeassistant-volkswagencarnet) modified to support Skoda Connect/MySkoda through native app API (API calls directly to vwg-connect services)